aixm/UUIDSubstitution/README.md

 ```
 ```
 Options:
   -r, --remark TEXT       This text will be placed in the annotation element.
+  --csv-output-file PATH  A CSV output file containing the old and the new
+                          values of the identifiers.
+  --pretty                The output file will be human readable, pretty
+                          printed.
   -h, --help              Show this message and exit

 Arguments:
   <EFFECTIVE-DATE>  The new effective date, e.g. "2022-12-24T00:00:00Z".